Importing an image load file via Import/Export

 • Named in the same way as the image files

-• Encoding for undetectable files—this field displays if the Load Extracted Text option above is selected.
-Choose the encoding format for the text file.
+• Files encoding—this field displays if the Load Extracted Text option is selected.
+Choose the encoding format for the text file:

 • Western European (Windows)—indicates the Windows standard encoding for English.